Administration of Justice

 Goals for Student Learning in the Major

-By graduation, Administration of Justice majors:
+By graduation, Administration of Justice majors should be able to:

 Prospects for Administration of Justice Graduates